PLOS/content-repo/gcsmigrate/README.md

 ### Verify migration

-First, verify that the total number of items in the dynamodb table matches the total number of items in mogile.
+First, verify that the total number of items in the firebase collection matches the total number of items in mogile.
 This can be done by running:

 ```
 $ pipenv run python fids.py > fids.list